timvandam/cn/doc/Data Link Layer.md

 sequence of indeterminate length, and instead of an escape byte you use an escape bit.
 A great advantage of bit stuffing is that it can be implemented at the hardware level.
 To escape a flag you simply insert a 0-bit into the sequence.
 This new sequence - that starts the same way the flag sequence does but contains an extra 0 at some position - can be recognized by the receiver, who will remove the redundant bit.
+Not only the sequence gets an additional 0-bit, but every sequence starting with a certain combination of bits.

 ## Acknowledgements and Repeats
 If your aim is to have reliable communication, acknowledgements and repeats are an important concept.
 If your device is